 [e] The 1841 Tithe records show William also occupied a 28-acre plot called 422 Poors Field at Little Tarpot Lunds, in Gifford (possibly in Bowers Gifford, west of Thundersley).

 [g] Robert Hallmann, Thundersley and Daws Heath, a History, 2015, pp.60-2.

 [h] Bob Delderfield, Thundersley historian, personal communication 25 Jun 2020

 [i] Paul Wreyford, Essex Villains: Rogues, Rascals and Reprobates, 2012, The History Press

 [k] William’s half-sister from his mother’s first marriage, Sarah Blackburn, also migrated to Melbourne, where she married William White Brown, a draper, in 1860.

 [L] The Age, 21 Dec 1857.

 Further reading about Thundersley is available in two exceptionally interesting books published by the Archive and here are links to their respective introductory articles:

-[The fascinating story of the Eckworth family history in Australia is in the attached 4 MB pdf.]
+[The fascinating story of the Eckworth family history in this area and Australia is explored further in the attached 3 MB pdf.]